lemonad/ui-for-infants/docs/_posts/2018-05-25-ios-opencv-cidetector-vision.md

 Using OpenCV I have never been able to reach good frame rates, even with just reading frames from the camera, resizing, and showing.
-In retrospect, after having worked much more with OpenCV during the MVK course this spring, I think there are options left to try.
+In retrospect, after having worked much more with OpenCV lately, I think there are options left to try.

 In regards to CIDetector, I implemented something similar to Pursuits last summer and with good lighting and some concentration from the person using it,